aboelkassem/designing-data-intensive-applications-notes/Chapters/Chapter 5 - Replication/README.md

 When a client wants to read from the database, it can query either the leader or any of the followers.
 However, writes are only accepted on the leader.

-This mode is build-in feature in relational databases such as PostgresSQL, MySQL, Oracle, and SQL Server.
+This mode is a built-in feature in relational databases such as PostgreSQL, MySQL, Oracle, and SQL Server.
 Also, for non-relational databases such as MongoDB, RethinkDB, Espresso.
 Also in message brokers such as Kafka, RabbitMQ.

 <p align="center" width="100%">
   <img src="https://github.com/aboelkassem/designing-data-intensive-applications-notes/blob/main/Chapters/Chapter%205%20-%20Replication/images/leader-based-replicaiton.png" width="700" hight="500"/>